Is an MBA Worth the Costs and Benefits of Earning One?

 Jobs and Career Advancement Opportunities

 The Graduate Management Admission Council's survey of alumni indicates that 89% of business school grads are employed—79% for businesses and 10% self-employed.

 The survey further revealed that "almost two-thirds of alumni work for multinational companies, one-third work for companies with over 25,000 workers, 29% work for publicly traded companies, 19% work for Global Fortune 500 companies, 17% work for Global Fortune 100 companies, and 8% work at start-ups."

 More than three-fourths of alumni are very satisfied or satisfied with their career progression.
 After gaining experience, many who graduated at least 15 years ago are now in C-Suite or other executive level positions.

-The survey reports that MBAs, in general, commonly work in the products and services, technology, and finance and accounting industries.
+The GMAC survey also reports that MBAs, in general, commonly work in the products and services, technology, and finance and accounting industries.
 More recent graduates have been finding jobs with technology and products and services companies while earlier ones found their place in the accounting and consulting industries.

 Graduates work in functions including general management, finance and accounting, and marketing and sales.

 Once you decide to get your MBA, you will have several additional decisions to make.
 Choosing which school to attend is one of them.
 Not all business schools are of equal quality.
 There are several criteria you can use when picking a program.
 For example, see which schools rank best for job placement, which ones accept students with your GMAT score, and which ones have graduates with the lowest rate of debt.

 Decide whether you want to attend school full-time or part-time.
 If you are a recent college graduate, you may opt for an Early Career MBA, or if you are a seasoned executive, an Executive MBA (EMBA) may be right for you.
 An online program is an option for individuals who don't live near a university that offers an MBA program or who can't fit going to school into their busy schedule.
 Some traditional programs offer distance learning options.